-Pro tip: You can add your favourite LinkedIn groups as individual profiles to Hootsuite and change them as often as you need to.
+Pro tip: You can add your favorite LinkedIn groups as individual profiles to Hootsuite and change them as often as you need to.

-The easiest way to organise your dashboard is to use a different tab for each social network.
-For example, within each tab you can create separate streams for each LinkedIn group that you have connected to your Hootsuite account.
+The easiest way to organize your dashboard is to use a different tab for each social network.
+For example, within each tab, you can create separate streams for each LinkedIn group that you have connected to your Hootsuite account.
 The streams will then show you the discussions happening within each group so you can keep track of the most recent discussions.

 You can also add an additional stream that shows all the updates and jobs you have scheduled to go out in case you need to edit your updates.

-If you’re using Twitter, you can create a stream for each Twitter List, keyword or hashtag that your are monitoring.
+If you’re using Twitter, you can create a stream for each Twitter List, keyword, or hashtag that you are monitoring.
 You should also set up separate streams for your scheduled or sent updates as well as any Direct Messages (DMs) your receive.

 Pro tip: Instead of just sending a thank you whenever someone retweets or mentions you, you can also follow them or “Favourite” one of their tweets as a sign of gratitude.